Hakan Calhanoglu Profile

 |Born||Feb 08, 1994|

-As one of the world's best free-kick takers, Calhanoglu has provided both Turkey and AC Milan with some outstanding moments.
+As one of the world's best free-kick takers, Inter Milan star Hakan Calhanoglu has provided some outstanding moments.

-Hakan Calhanoglu is a professional soccer player who plays as an attacking midfielder for AC Milan and the Turkey national team.
+Hakan Calhanoglu is a professional soccer player who plays as an attacking midfielder for Inter Milan and the Turkey national team.

 After rising through the ranks at Karlsruher SC, Calhaoglu continued to make a name for himself in Germany with spells at Hamburger SV and then Bayer Leverkusen.

 Calhanoglu is known for his pinpoint accuracy from set-pieces, specifically free-kicks, and despite facing criticism over a lack of pace, his technical ability when in possession makes up for his flaws.

 Born in Germany, Calhanoglu instead opted to represent Turkey, who he has frequently appeared for since 2013.
 Heading into Euro 2020, Calhanoglu will hope he can recreate the success of 2008, when Turkey reached the semi-finals.